 What are the best tools for a Product Manager’s stack?
-Here are my 14 favs for every stage in the product life cycle.

 I’ve been a product leader for years, have mentored junior PMs as a product management consultant, and have helped startups build their MVP and first PM tool stacks.
 Over the years, I’ve developed some strong opinions about what tools product managers actually need.